panoschron97/Noticeboard_in_java_client_server/README.md

 # Noticeboard_in_java_with_client_server

-Noticeboard in java with client-server.
+Noticeboard in java with graphical interface and client-server.